toolness/steampunk/README.md

-Steampunk IRC is a simple web-based IRC client.
+Steampunk IRC is a simple web-based IRC client with Twitter integration.
 A user's browser connects to a server which maintains a persistent connection to an IRC server (similar to bouncers like [ZNC][]) and relays messages between the browser and the IRC server.
 Users can easily see messages they missed while they were offline.